 How Can I Collect Child Support?

-- I am getting public assistance.
-Can I get support?
+- I get public assistance.
+Can I still get child support?

 - Can I get more support?

 - How do I ask for more support?

 - I want to get more support.
 I have a court order of child support.
 Do I have to go back to court?

 - The other parent is going to jail or prison for at least 6 months.
 I don't want them to get into trouble for not being able to pay child support during that time.
 What can I do?

 - What if collecting support could harm my child or me?

 - I am afraid for my safety.
 Does DCS have to tell the other parent where we are living?

 - Do I have any rights for interpretation and translation services?